hack2skill/team-name-genrator/README.md

 # Team Name Genrator by Hack2skill
+Looking for a nice team name for your dashing project Here comes this tool to rescue

 Team Name genrator is an online tool which Participants can use to genrate interesting names for thier teams.
 - Genrate Random Team Names with Ease